-Gastrointestinal: Pancreatitis, abdominal pain (sometimes with enzyme changes suggesting pancreatitis), anorexia, constipation, diarrhea, dry mouth, dyspepsia, dysphagia, gastroenteritis, hepatitis, increased salivation and taste disturbance.
+Gastrointestinal: Pancreatitis, abdominal pain (sometimes with enzyme changes suggesting pancreatitis), anorexia, constipation, diarrhea, dry mouth, dyspepsia, dysphagia, gastroenteritis, hepatitis, increased salivation, and taste disturbance.

-Dermatologic: Apparent hypersensitivity reactions (manifested by urticaria, pruritus, or rash, with or without fever), erythema multiforme, pemphigus, photosensitivity, purpura, pemphigoid, Stevens-Johnson syndrome, toxic nal necrolysis, and onycholysis.
+Dermatologic: Apparent hypersensitivity reactions (manifested by urticaria, pruritus, or rash, with or without fever), erythema multiforme, pemphigus, photosensitivity, and purpura.

-Neurologic and Psychiatric: Anxiety, amnesia, convulsions, depression, hearing loss, insomnia, nervousness, ralgia, neuropathy, paresthesia, somr nolence, tinnitus, tremor, vertigo, and vision disturbance
+Neurologic and Psychiatric: Anxiety, amnesia, convulsions, depression, hearing loss, insomnia, nervousness, neuralgia, neuropathy, paresthesia, somnolence, tinnitus, tremor, vertigo, and vision disturbances.

-Miscellaneous: As with other ACE inhibitors, a symptom complex has been reported which may include a pos itive ANA, an elevated erythrocyte sedimentation rate, arthralgia/arthritis, myalgia, fever, vasculitis, eosinophilia, photosensitivity, rash and other dermatologic manifestations.
+Miscellaneous: As with other ACE inhibitors, a symptom complex has been reported which may include a positive ANA, an elevated erythrocyte sedimentation rate, arthralgia/arthritis, myalgia, fever, vasculitis, eosinophilia, photosensitivity, rash and other dermatologic manifestations.
 Additionally, as with other ACE inhibitors, eosinophilic pneumonitis has been reported.

-Fetal/Neonatal Morbidity and Mortality.
-See WARNINGS: Fetal/Neo-natal Morbidity and Mortality.

-Other: arthralgia, arthritis, dyspnea, edema, epistaxis, impotence, increased sweating, malaise, myalgia, and
+Fetal/Neonatal Morbidity and Mortality: See WARNINGS, Fetal/Neonatal Morbidity and Mortality.
+Other: Arthralgia, arthritis, dyspnea, edema, epistaxis, impotence, increased sweating, malaise, myalgia, and weight gain.

-Clinical Laboratory Test Findings:
+Clinical Laboratory Test Findings

-Creatinine and Blood Urea Nitrogen: Increases in creatinine levels occurred in 1.2% of patients receiving ALTACE alone, and in 1.5% of patients receiving ALTACE and a diuretic.
-Increases in blood urea nitrogen levels occurred in 0.5% of patients receiving ALTACE alone and in 3% of patients receiving ALTACE with a diuretic.
+Creatinine and Blood Urea Nitrogen: Increases in creatinine levels occurred in 1.2% of patients receiving ramipril alone, and in 1.5% of patients receiving ramipril and a diuretic.
+Increases in blood urea nitrogen levels occurred in 0.5% of patients receiving ramipril alone and in 3% of patients receiving ramipril with a diuretic.
 None of these increases required discontinuation of treatment.
-Increases in these laboratory values are more likely to occur in patients with renal insufficiency or those pretreated with a diuretic and, based on experience with other ACE Precedition of the intermediate of the special process and the second of the second Potassium supplements and potassium-sparing diuretics should be given with c. sium should be monitored frequently.
-(See WARNINGS and PRECAUTIONS.) en with caution, and the patient's serum potas
+Increases in these laboratory values are more likely to occur in patients with renal insufficiency or those pretreated with a diuretic and, based on experience with other ACE inhibitors, would be expected to be especially likely in patients with renal artery stenosis.
+(See WARNINGS and PRECAUTIONS.)
+Since ramipril decreases aldosterone secretion, elevation of serum potassium can occur.
+Potassium supplements and potassium-sparing diuretics should be given with caution, and the patient's serum potassium should be monitored frequently.
+(See WARNINGS and PRECAUTIONS.)

-Hemoglobin and Hematocrit: Decreases in hemoglobin or hematocrit (a low value and a decrease of 5 g/dl or 5% respectively) were rare, occurring in 0.4% of patients receiving ALTACE alone and in 1.5% of patients receiving ALTACE plus a diuretic.
-No US patients discontinued treatment because of decreases in hemoglobin or hema-
+Hemoglobin and Hematocrit: Decreases in hemoglobin or hematocrit (a low value and a decrease of 5 g/dl or 5% respectively) were rare, occurring in 0.4% of patients receiving ramipril alone and in 1.5% of patients receiving ramipril plus a diuretic.
+No US patients discontinued treatment because of decreases in hemoglobin or hematocrit.

-Other (causal relationships unknown): Clinically important changes in standard laboratory tests were rarely associated with ALTACE administration.
-Elevations of liver enzymes, serum bilirubin, uric acid, and blood glucose have been reported, as have cases of hyponatremia and scattered incidents of leukopenia, easinophilia, and pro-teinuria.
-In US trials, less than 0.2% of patients discontinued treatment for laboratory abnormalities; all of these were cases of proteinuria or abnormal liver-function tests.
+Other (causal relationships unknown): Clinically important changes in standard laboratory tests were rarely associated with ramipril administration.
+Elevations of liver enzymes, serum bilirubin, uric acid, and blood glucose have been reported, as have cases of hyponatremia and scattered incidents of leukopenia, eosinophilia, and proteinuria.
+In US trials, less than 0.2% of patients discontinued treatment for laboratory abnormalities: all of these were cases of proteinuria or abnormal liver-function tests.

-OVERDOSAGE
+OVERDOSAGE: